Jarren Duran Player Props: Red Sox vs. Reds

-Jarren Duran -- .184 average over his past 10 games -- will be in action for the Boston Red Sox versus the Cincinnati Reds, with Ben Lively on the hill, on May 30 at 7:10 PM ET.
+Jarren Duran -- with a slugging percentage of .179 in his past 10 games, including no home runs) -- will be in action for the Boston Red Sox against the Cincinnati Reds, with Luke Weaver on the mound, on May 31 at 7:10 PM ET.

-He is looking to bounce back following a four-strikeout showing in his most recent game against the Diamondbacks.
+In his previous appearance, he went 1-for-5 with a double and an RBI against the Reds.

 Jarren Duran Game Info & Props vs. the Reds